q15928/q15928.github.io/_posts/2019-07-06-cf-texttospeech.md

 5. The cloud function returns the URL of the audio file to the request.

 The above implementation is serverless and event-driven, because I don't need to create any VM instance, install Python and all the relevant packages.
 The cloud function can automatically handle the scaling if the requests increase.
 And we only pay when the function is called.
 No money will be spent during idle time.

+Sounds like interesting?
+Try it out with [this link](https://asia-east2-gcp-dev-201907.cloudfunctions.net/cf-new-text-post?text=Hi%20there,%20how%20are%20you?).
+You can replace the text you want.
+Have fun!